ceckert2194/ceckert2194/README.md

-- 👋 Hi, I’m @dangles
+- 👋 Hi, I’m @ceckert2194
 - 👀 I’m interested in learning programming!
-- 🌱 I’m currently learning python :)
+- 🌱 I’m currently learning python and HTML/CSS/JS :)
 - 💞️ I’m looking to collaborate on nothing right now.
-- 📫 How to reach me ...
+- 📫 How to reach me: ceckert2194@gmail.com

 <!---
 dangles/dangles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.